 2.2.2.
 Acyclic pore models

 Although sphere packing proves its effectiveness in modeling conventional reservoirs, however, for unconventional formations, the use of this model tends to be inapplicable (Mousavi 2010).
-In fact, the model only works when we observe a wide range of wetting phase saturation change corresponding to a small change in relevant capillary pressure (Sakhaee-Pour, 2012).
+In fact, the model only works when we observe a wide range of wetting-phase saturation change corresponding to a small change in relevant capillary pressure (Sakhaee-Pour, 2012).
 Percolation theory holds true for these conventional formations as long as there exists a plateau-like behavior in drainage curve when capillary pressure (Pc) is plotted against water saturation (Sw) in logarithmic scale (dashed-line in Fig 4b).

 The situation in unconventional shale formations, however, is rarely the same (Sakhaee-Pour, 2012; Jiang et al., 2015).
 There is no plateau like trend similar to what has been observed in conventional formations (Fig 4b).
 It is necessary to analyze fluid flow in shales using a different pore-model.
 Recently, Sakhaee-Pour (2012) proposed an acyclic model, or tree-like model based on drainage behavior of mercury-injection capillary pressure.
 In tree-like model, there is a unique path between any two points in the tree-like model (Bethe, 1935) when they are connected (Fig. 4a).